maxhorowitz/pacman/README.md

 # Gameplay
 To watch the AI engine play on its own, run `make ai`.
-To play yourself, write `make play`.
+To play yourself, write `make user`.

 # Credits
 Uses 'pacmancode' for Pacman game implementation (rules, gameflow, etc.) as well as for its GUI.
 It can be found at https://pacmancode.com.